jd-coderepos/chat-QA/README.md

 # Local Llama

 This project enables you to chat with your PDFs, TXT files, or Docx files entirely offline, free from OpenAI dependencies.
-It's an evolution of the gpt_chatwithPDF project, now leveraging local LLMs for enhanced privacy and offline functionality.

 ## Features